 There are 3 common mistakes I have seen over the years again and again when a new client comes in from another salon.
 By sharing these, I just want to make the lash industry better.

 Let’s get started!

-Why Eyelash Extensions Do Not Damage Your Natural Lashes
+Do Eyelash Extensions Damage Your Eyelashes?

 The complete growth cycle of a single natural lash is approximately 90 days ± 5 days depending on the genetics of the individual.
 Hairs grow a certain length and then stop.

 One to One application